Filtering in tractography using autoencoders (FINTA): Discussion

 \subsection{Future work}

 The proposed architecture requires all streamlines to have an equal number of points.
 A limitation of this work is that this number is larger than the minimal number of points required to express a streamline in regular tractography pipelines \citep{Presseau:Neuroimage:2015}.
 Further work is needed to determine a more efficient characterization of a streamline in terms of a representation learning framework.
-Similarly, we did not study the effect of the number of parameters of the network, and only focused on the optimization of the reconstruction accuracy.
+Following from this, the proposed framework would also benefit from investigating alternatives to avoid the streamline flipping pre-processing step.
+Note that we did not study the effect of the number of parameters of the network, and only focused on the optimization of the reconstruction accuracy.
 Additional investigations are required to quantify the impact of the network size on the reconstructed streamlines and filtering performance.

 We did not investigate the streamline or tractography features the autoencoder-based approach focuses on.
 Further work is required to gain more insight on the data aspects that the model is able to capture or tends to discard.
 This is still an active area of research in deep learning, where many efforts are being put to explain how a model behaves in terms of explainable concepts related to the data and its features.
+This would allow, among others, to estimate reliably how a given ground truth labeling constraint may affect FINTA's performance.

 Additional work includes confirming the robustness of the method against particular anatomical conditions.
 This involves, for example, measuring the ability of our method to generalize on infant brain tractography data or on brain data presenting a condition, such as a tumor, potentially affecting the tractogram distribution, without having to re-train the system.
 These experiments so could lead to further classification categories or to the need of a conditional mechanism attached to the autoencoder.